odoo/documentation/db_management/documentation.rst

 .. note:: Make sure you have sufficient **administrative rights** if
     you want to change the status of any of your users.

-In your Odoo instance, click on **Settings**.
+In your Twenty20 instance, click on **Settings**.
 You will have a section showing you the active users on your database.
 Click on **Manage access rights.**